-2. In all districts, Level 2 EVCS-capable and/or Level 3 EVCS-capable charging stations meeting or exceeding 10 percent of all parking spaces are required as part of new construction, expansion of parking areas, and/or significant change in use which will result in the addition of 10 or more parking spaces.
+2. In all districts, Level 2 EVCS-capable and/or Level 3 EVCS-capable charging stations (panel capacity, underground conduits to parking spaces, etc.) meeting or exceeding 10 percent of all new parking spaces are required as part of new construction, expansion of parking areas, and/or significant change in use which will result in the addition of 10 or more parking spaces.
+Such spaces are subject to the provisions of Section 8284.